Abhinavnair13/Computer-Networks-Oneshot/5. Protocols/web_protocols.md

 # TCP/IP Protocols

-The **TCP/IP protocol suite** is the foundation of modern networking, providing rules for data transmission across the internet.
+The **TCP/IP protocol suite** is a suite of protocols that includes both stateful and stateless components.
 It includes many protocols, each designed for specific purposes.
 Here are some commonly used ones:

 ---